In The Adventures of Dr. McNinja, the eponymous Dr. McNinja. A doctor of medicine who comes from a family of Irish ninjas. Nothing else need be said.

 Girl Genius is loaded with awesome names, starting with Agatha's primary love interest: Gilgamesh Wulfenbach.

 Or Agatha's aunt, Demonica Mongfish.
+And Agatha's other aunt, Serpentina Mongfish.
 And Agatha's mother, Lucrezia Mongfish.
 See how the first name turns even mundane last into something Lovecraftian?

 In the same comic we have Heterodyne ancestors with names like "Faustus" and "Occam," the house of Sturmvoraus, and even chief minion Moloch (he claims his parents owned a The Bible but didn't have time to actually read it).